 Cut out the noise

-The rescue team was bombarded with input from scientists, international military, and even Elon Musk who arrived with a small submarine.
+The rescue team was bombarded with input from scientists, the international military, and even Elon Musk who arrived with a small submarine.
 They immediately blocked the media from the cave area, so they could work without distraction and devise a plan.
 Meanwhile, the coach, who had spent 10 years in a monastery after losing his entire family, (talk about tough challenges) taught the trapped boys meditation to help them stay calm and made sure they were healthy and safe.

 Once the plan was decided on the team worked diligently to execute it.
-They waited for just the right moment to go in to avoid unnecessary risk.
-It was important to get the boys food, oxygen, and medical care, in case of a delay and to teach them how to dive and swim.
+They waited for just the right moment to go in to avoid unnecessary risks.
+It was important to get the boy’s food, oxygen, and medical care, in case of a delay and to teach them how to dive and swim.
 Their route through the narrow passageways was mapped out in detail.
 If they hadn’t honed a precise strategy or let too many ideas steal their focus, the outcome could have turned into a tragedy.
-In life, gather the facts, determine the steps needed to achieve your goal and then follow it through until it’s completed.
+In life, gather the facts, determine the steps needed to achieve your goal, and then follow it through until it’s completed.

 Work as a team

 It was inspiring how well the rescue team worked together to successfully get the boys out.
 They had it down to a science.
 If you face an obstacle in life, realize you’re not alone.
 Don’t try to do everything yourself.
-Let others, who are capable, help and support you.
+Let others, who are capable, help, and support you.

 Keep your eye on the goal